Should you create 360º product images?

 On DueMaternity.com, rotating images yielded conversions that were 27% higher than what still images offered.

 We’ve established that customers want to inspect your products from every angle.
 But what happens when what you sell is configurable?

 If shoppers can customize the color, pattern, or design of your products, it’s not realistic for you to create pre-rendered 360º images for every possible iteration—even with just three configurable elements and five choices per element, you’d be looking at 15 rotating images per product.

 It’s just not doable.

 For these scenarios, interactive 3D is a better alternative.
-Because it renders in real time, interactive 3D can generate a visual representation of the exact product a shopper creates, which can help reduce returns.
+Because it renders in real time, interactive 3D can generate a visual representation of the exact product a shopper creates, which can help reduce returns and increase sales.

 360º Images in Action